jingweimo/academic-kickstart/content/authors/Y. Lu/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.
 social:
-- icon: fa-sharp fa-solid fa-building-columns
+- icon: building-columns
-  icon_pack: fas
+  icon_pack: fab
   link: https://www.egr.msu.edu/bae/  # For a direct email link, use "mailto:yl747@msstate.edu".
 - icon: envelope
   icon_pack: fas